natasadkov/BIMarathin2022/README.md

 For a man, 2–5% fat is essential, 2–24% fat is considered healthy, and more than 25% classifies as obesity (https://goshenhealth.com/blog-articles/february-2017/bmi-vs-body-fat-which-number-is-more-important)</p>
 ***
-#### Notice: My work was based on 251 observants ( one was excluded as outlier), results cannot be generalized to the entire population without further rigorous investigation.
-Average body fat percentages vary across race and ethnicity and cannot be used separetly for body shape </b></p>
+#### Notice: My work was based on 251 observants ( one was excluded as outlier), project results cannot be generalized to the entire population without further rigorous investigation. </b></p>
 ***